Damage Awards Involving the Monetary Remedies Applicable to Defamation CasesPage last modified: May 19 2022

 Types of Damages to Claim

-Within a defamation of character case, the various types of damages that may be claimed as a legal remedy are broad and may encompass most types including actual or special damages, general damages, aggravated damages, and exemplary or punitive damages.
 The basis for determining which type of damages may apply and the manner in which the quantum, or amount, of damages should be assessed for each type was very well explained in the case of Focus Graphite Inc. v.
-Douglas, 2015 ONSC 1104 wherein it was said:
+Douglas, 2015 ONSC 1104 and should carefully consider the importance of reputation as stated by the Supreme Court in Bent v.
+Platnick, 2020 SCC 23 wherein each case it was respectively said:

 In defamation cases, three types of damages can be awarded: compensatory [general and special], aggravated, and punitive.